 Segmentation is the process of using criteria to separate data into smaller groups.
-You can use the GraphQL Admin API to retrieve, create, and update segmentation data.
+The GraphQL Admin API enables you to filter out specific customers for marketing, analytics, and reporting purposes.

 How segments workAnchor link to section titled "How segments work"